or why 2+2 is not always 4

 summary operations.

-A shallow examination of the effects of WITH ROLLUP
+A shallow examination of the effects of WITH ROLLUP on a query like:

 SELECT user_id, COUNT(product) AS nb_products, SUM(amount) AS total FROM cart GROUP BY user_id

-can lead to the erroneous conclusion that the WITH ROLLUP
+can lead to the erroneous conclusion that the WITH ROLLUP modifier is just a courtesy

 of the database implementors to the front-end developers and the extra rows added by it